pappleby/Playline-Console/README.md

 You can install `plc` by downloading the [most recent release](https://github.com/pappleby/Playline-Console/releases/latest), or by building it locally.

+Soon you'll be able to also install as a dotnet cli tool (via nuget).

 <details>
 <summary>Building it locally</summary>
 <p>